Miad-7/Pharmacy-Project/README.md

 # Pharmacy-Project
 This project has 3 files
-First : Linked list,
+1. Linked list
-Second : Stack,
+2. Stack
-Last : Queue
+3. Queue